 - If you don’t plan ahead or if you don’t roughly stick to the plan.
 Obviously, you shouldn’t stock up on food that you don’t end up using.
 So, do know yourself and if you’re new to menu planning and shopping from a list, consider shopping for just 2 weeks instead of 4 until you see how you like the new system.

 - This system will backfire if your family eats more food as you bring it home.
 For this reason, I am careful when stocking up on packaged snack foods – my kids devour them quickly if allowed!
 It’s easier to limit access to certain foods by only having a limited quantity in the first place.
-If your kids are littler or have more self control, you may have great success buying your snacks in bulk from Costco or from a service like Boxed.
+If your kids are littler or have more self control, you may have great success buying your snacks in bulk from Costco or from an online warehouse store like Boxed.

 Once a month grocery shopping doesn’t mean you have to plan out meals for an entire month.